pigilwin/auditory/README.md

 ## What needs to be done?

 - Allow note length to be extended
+- Allow synths to be changed via the edit layer screen.
-- Allow synths to be customised via the add new synth screen or the edit synth screen
+- Allow synths to be customised via the add new layer screen or the edit layer screen.
+- When selecting a synth on the add new synth screen/ edit synth screen, play a character when choosing a synth to get a feel of the synth before confirming the choice.
+- Add settings page to allow pre configuration for layers